TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

          mechanism allows simple, nested TypoScript templates that can be moved or copied without the need to adapt all includes.

-         If you use the a syntax like :file:`EXT:myext/directory/file.txt` the file included will be searched for in the extension directory of extension "myext", subdirectory :file:`directory/file.txt`.
+         If you use a syntax like :file:`EXT:myext/directory/file.txt` the file included will be searched for in the extension directory of extension "myext", subdirectory :file:`directory/file.txt`.